amazingandyyy/resume/README.md

 ## My passion is
 - Launching and managing projects
-- Software Engineer, web specific.
+- Software Engineer, web specific
 - JS/Node, Golang
 - Building software from zero to one

-> I live in Berkeley, but I am willing to meet in SF or south bay.
+> I currently live in Berkeley, but I am willing to meet in SF or the lovely south bay.